Powerbeats Pro vs. AirPods 2 Buyer's Guide

 As with the AirPods, you can use just one Powerbeats Pro earbud or use both at the same time.

 The Powerbeats Pro actually have two beamforming microphones on each side to make up for the lack of a stem like the AirPods have.
 Phone calls on both the AirPods and the Powerbeats Pro are designed to sound crisp and clear.
+In our testing, the Powerbeats Pro worked well for calls.
+People had no issues hearing what we were saying, nor were there any issues with disconnects.

 Each Powerbeats Pro earbud offers nine hours of listening time, which is a full four hours longer than the AirPods promise.
 AirPods offer five hours of battery life, but the battery life of both the AirPods and the Powerbeats Pro is extended to over 24 hours with their respective charging cases.